 The Geopolitical Consequences of COVID-19: Assessing Hawkish Mass Opinion in China

-JOSHUA BYUN, D.G.
-KIM, and Sichen Li examine the impact of the COVID-19 pandemic on the Chinese public’s foreign policy attitudes.
-Drawing on original surveys fielded in China during the first six months of the global pandemic, they find that ordinary Chinese citizens are conspicuously optimistic about China’s future position in the global balance of power, and that this optimism corresponds well with the widespread perception that the COVID-19 pandemic is accelerating China’s rise relative to the United States.
+Joshua Byun, D.G.
+Kim, and Sichen Li examine the impact of the COVID-19 pandemic on the Chinese public’s foreign policy attitudes.
+Drawing on original surveys fielded in China during the first six months of the global pandemic, they find that ordinary Chinese citizens are optimistic about China’s future global position, and that this optimism corresponds with the widespread perception that the COVID-19 pandemic is accelerating China’s rise relative to the United States.

 Join the Academy of Political Science and automatically receive Political Science Quarterly.